-Chapter 3, Affected Environment, Environmental Consequences, and Mitigation Measures, addresses existing environmental conditions and the potential impacts of the California High-Speed Rail (HSR) San Francisco to San Jose Project Section (Project Section, or project) on environmental resources.
+Chapter 3 addresses existing environmental conditions and the potential impacts of the California High-Speed Rail (HSR) San Francisco to San Jose Project Section (Project Section, or project) on environmental resources.
 This chapter examines each resource in a separate subsection.
 Section 3.1, Introduction, describes the federal and state requirements to address potential environmental impacts, the purpose of the chapter, the environmental resources considered, and the organization and content of each resource subsection.

-The California High-Speed Rail Authority (Authority) is preparing this Draft Environmental Impact Report (EIR)/Environmental Impact Statement (EIS) pursuant to the California Environmental Quality Act (CEQA) and National Environmental Policy Act (NEPA).
+The California High-Speed Rail Authority (Authority) is preparing this Final EIR/EIS pursuant to the California Environmental Quality Act (CEQA) and NEPA.
 The CEQA Guidelines (14 California Code of Regulations § 15000 et seq.) encourage the preparation of joint NEPA/CEQA documents and the use of an EIS to satisfy CEQA requirements, where possible and appropriate.
-The Authority has used its best judgment in preparing this combined Draft EIR/EIS to satisfy both NEPA and CEQA requirements.
+The CEQ's NEPA regulations also encourage the use of joint environmental documents to satisfy NEPA and state environmental review requirements (40 C.F.R. § 1506.2).
+The Authority has used its best judgment in preparing this combined Final EIR/EIS to satisfy both NEPA and CEQA requirements.

 NEPA requires federal agencies to consider the potential environmental impacts in the evaluation of any proposed federal agency action.
 NEPA also obligates federal agencies to consider the environmental consequences of their projects and programs as part of the planning process.
-Pursuant to the NEPA Assignment Memorandum of Understanding, the Authority has assumed the Federal Railroad Administration's (FRA) obligations under NEPA and has prepared this Draft EIR/EIS in compliance with Council on Environmental Quality (CEQ) regulations (40 Code of Federal Regulations [C.F.R.]
-Parts 1500 to 1508) implementing NEPA and the FRA's Procedures for Considering Environmental Impacts (64 Federal Register 28545) (FRA and State of California 2019).
+Pursuant to the NEPA Assignment Memorandum of Understanding, the Authority has assumed the Federal Railroad Administration's (FRA) obligations under NEPA and has prepared this Final EIR/EIS in compliance with CEQ regulations implementing NEPA and the FRA's Procedures for

+Considering Environmental Impacts (64 Federal Register 28545) (FRA and State of California 2019).^{1,2}